Belikeoscar/flutter-4/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter Application.

 A few resources to get you started i.e if this is your first Flutter project: